lino-framework/book/docs/specs/ledger.rst

     The list of all Journals shown in the dashboard.

+    This is used as the primary dashboard item in :ref:`cosi`.
+It gives an idea of how much data is in the database, and it adds links for quickly opening a journal (which is after all one of the frequent actions in an accounting application).

     >>> rt.show(ledger.JournalsOverview)
     ================================== ========= =========== ============ ============ ==========
      Description                        Total     This year   This month   Unfinished   Warnings